EasyMining´s Ash2Phos technology extracts phosphorus and other resources from incinerated sewage sludge.

-Today are EU countries re-circulating phosphorus by distributing 48% of the sludge back to farmland.
+Today EU are countries re-circulating phosphorus by distributing 48% of the sludge back to farmland.
 The positive aspect is that phosphorus is re-circulated, but it’s not problem free.
-Sewage sludge can still contain viruses, heavy metals, and other substances that could be harmful to human health.
-Currently 27% of the phosphorus is being transported to land fills or “other”, which are routes that rarely recover any phosphorus.
-25% of the sludge is incinerated and the ash is mainly transported to land fills.
+Sewage sludge can still contain viruses, heavy metals, and other substances that can be harmful to human health.
+Currently 27% of the sewage sludge is landfilled or used in other ways that rarely recover any phosphorus.
+25% of the sludge is incinerated and the ash is mainly landfilled.

-Ash from mono-incinerated sewage sludge contain a high concentration of phosphorus (7-10%), iron (10-15%), and aluminium (5-10%), but also contains unwanted heavy metals such as cadmium.
-The high content of metal has up until now created an obstacle for possible applications for the phosphate rich ash.
+Ash from mono-incinerated sewage sludge has high concentrations of phosphorus (7-10%), iron (10-15%), and aluminium (5-10%), but also contains unwanted heavy metals such as cadmium.
+The high content of metal has up until now created an obstacle for possible applications for the phosphate-rich ash.

-As long as society exists, sewage sludge will be created.
-Combined with the end of phosphate rock reserves in sight and the need for phosphorus in our society, phosphorous recycling will be an inevitable part of the future society.
+As long as society exists, sewage will be produced.
+With the end of phosphate rock reserves in sight and continued need for phosphorus in our society, phosphorus recycling from sewage will be an inevitable part of our future society.